Improving confidence in climate change forecasts

 The need for TRUTHS

 The need for such a mission has been specifically highlighted by the United Nations GCOS (Global Climate Observing System), WMO GSICS (Global Satellite Inter-Calibration System) committees and Committee on Earth Observation (CEOS).
-The US Academy of sciences and NASA has taken action to develop a strong scientific argument and a mission called 'CLARREO (Climate Absolute Radiance and Refractivity Observatory)'.
-TRUTHS is complementary to CLARREO and' through partnership' would establish the first elements of an 'international calibration and climate constellation', with TRUTHS delivering traceability for the solar reflective spectral domain.
+The US National Academy of Sciences and NASA have taken action to develop a strong scientific argument and a mission called 'CLARREO (Climate Absolute Radiance and Refractivity Observatory)'.
+TRUTHS is complementary to CLARREO and 'through partnership' would establish the first elements of an 'international calibration and climate constellation', with TRUTHS delivering traceability for the solar reflective spectral domain.

 TRUTHS is the first satellite mission to calibrate its observations directly to an SI 'primary standard' in orbit.
 This overcomes the usual uncertainties associated with drifts of sensor gain by using an electrical rather than an optical standard as the basis of its calibration and one which is a direct mimic of those used terrestrially.